 Wearing a pair of good travel shoes will help in navigating your way to the top attractions in Split, Croatia.
-I wear my favorite travel sneakers (for women) and Kris likes wearing Merrell shoes (for men).
+I wear my favorite travel sneakers and Kris likes wearing Merrell shoes.

 If you are anything like us, we are certain you will be snapping pictures of the top things to see in Split, Croatia!
 Rather than relying on your phone camera, we recommend upgrading to an actual camera so that you can best capture the sights.

-We use a Canon Rebel with an everyday lens (18-135mm) that has a nice range.
-The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with lots of accessories.
+We use a Canon Rebel with a versatile lens (18-135mm) that has a nice range.
+The Canon Rebel is a great beginner budget camera for travelers because it is easy to use, takes quality photos and comes with loads of accessories.

 The water in Split is safe to drink – and there are places throughout town where you can refill your water bottle.
 Rather than buying bottled water, bring a refillable bottle with you!
-Collapsible water bottles are great for travelers!
+These collapsible water bottles are great for travelers!

 Sun Protection and Weather Gear